 I'm Interested

-Speke House comprises 50 self-contained, one-bedroom flats for former serving personnel and their partners.
-Launchpad has three houses in the North of England in Liverpool, Newcastle and Durham providing accommodation for 101 homeless veterans – accepting veterans from all over the UK.
+The charity has three houses in the North of England, in Newcastle, Durham and Liverpool providing accommodation for up to 98 veterans who come from all over the UK.

 Latest News